On Privacy Weaknesses and Vulnerabilities in Software Systems: Common privacy threats in software applications

 There are four types of privacy vulnerabilities that are covered by both CWE and CVE: exposing personal data to an unauthorised actor, insufficient levels of personal data protection, improper methods/techniques for personal data protection, and personal data attacks.
 There are several types of privacy vulnerabilities that have been reported in CVE, but not in CWE, such as allowing unauthorised actors to track individuals, not following user privacy preferences, and not asking for user consent.
 8.28\% of the CVEs refer to those types of privacy vulnerabilities, suggesting that those types of vulnerabilities need to be added into the CWE system.

-There are a number of areas that are not covered by the existing privacy vulnerabilities in CWE and CVE (as highlighted in red outline in Figure \ref{fig:AOC-vulnerabilities}).
+A number of areas that are not covered by the existing privacy vulnerabilities in CWE and CVE are highlighted in red outline in Figure \ref{fig:AOC-vulnerabilities}.
 For example, exclusion involves a range of privacy vulnerabilities in failing to provide users with notice of user consent and input about their privacy preferences.
 User consent and privacy preferences are two essential mechanisms that enable users to control their personal data processing.
-These sources \citep{Antn2004, ISO/IEC2011, HIPAA} confirm that user privacy is vulnerable if users are not presented with options to specify or cannot modify their user privacy preferences.
-Similarly, user privacy may be compromised if the users cannot modify or withdraw their consent, or are not notified about any changes of consent \citep{OfficeJournaloftheEuropeanUnion;2016, ISO/IEC2011, HIPAA, APA, OWASPsurvey}.
-However, none of them (except not asking for a user consent vulnerability) are covered in existing CVE.
+These sources \cite{Antn2004, ISO/IEC2011, HIPAA} confirm that user privacy is vulnerable if users are not presented with options to specify or cannot modify their user privacy preferences.
+Similarly, user privacy may be compromised if the users cannot modify or withdraw their consent, or are not notified about any changes of consent \cite{OfficeJournaloftheEuropeanUnion;2016, ISO/IEC2011, HIPAA, APA, OWASPsurvey}.
+However, none of them (except not asking for a user consent vulnerability) is covered in existing CVE.

 Other areas that are not well covered in existing CWEs and CVEs are privacy vulnerabilities due to insecurity and secondary use.
-Processing personal data at a third party is a risk since they may apply lower levels of personal data protection, particularly mobile \citep{Zhang2020a} and web applications \citep{OWASPsurvey}.
-There are cases that user privacy is violated when personal data is used for unspecified purposes or used or transferred without permissions \citep{Antn2004, Deng2011, Zhang2020a, Jana2013, Hasan2020, Rafiq2017, Lebeck2018, Iyilade2014, De2016, Fisk2015, OfficeJournaloftheEuropeanUnion;2016, ISO/IEC2011, HIPAA, GLBA, US1974, APA, OWASPsurvey}.
-In addition, although allowing unauthorised actors to modify personal data and collecting personal data without user consent/permissions are serious threats, none of the existing privacy vulnerabilities in CWE and CVE cover this.
+Processing personal data at a third party is a risk since they may apply weaker level personal data protection, particularly mobile \cite{Zhang2020a} and web applications \cite{OWASPsurvey}.
+There are cases that user privacy is violated when personal data is used for unspecified purposes or used or transferred without permissions (e.g. \cite{Hasan2020, De2016, Fisk2015, HIPAA, GLBA, US1974}).
+In addition, although allowing unauthorised actors to modify personal data and collecting personal data without user consent/permissions are serious threats, none of the existing privacy vulnerabilities in CWE and CVE covers this.

 \begin{conclusion} \textbf{The existing privacy weaknesses and vulnerabilities reported in the CWE and CVE systems cover only 13 out of 24 common privacy vulnerabilities raised in research and practice.} \end{conclusion}